adelina-chachanidze/art_converter_webpage/readme.md

-# Art Encoder/Decoder
+# ASCII Art Encoder/Decoder

-A powerful command-line tool that helps you create and manipulate text-based art through a special compression notation.
-This tool provides both encoding (compression) and decoding (expansion) functionality for ASCII art.
+A powerful tool that helps you create and manipulate text-based art through a special compression notation.
+This application provides both encoding (compression) and decoding (expansion) functionality for ASCII art with a clean, modern web interface.

 ## Features

 - **Encode Mode**: Converts repetitive ASCII art patterns into a compressed format
 - **Decode Mode**: Expands compressed patterns back into full ASCII art
-- **Interactive CLI**: User-friendly menu-driven interface
+- **Modern Web Interface**: Clean, responsive design with intuitive controls
+- **Toggle Switch**: Easy switching between encode and decode modes
+- **Copy to File**: One-click option to save output as a text file
 - **Multi-line Support**: Process multiple lines of art at once
 - **Error Handling**: Robust error checking for invalid patterns